Mike James (basketball, born 1990): 2024–25 season: EuroLeague runners-up

 In the 2024–25 EuroLeague, James led Monaco to a second Final Four appearance, returning after a one-year absence.
 In the quarterfinal series against Barcelona, James was crucial as he scored the game-winner in the deciding Game 5.
 In the surprisingly advanced to the final of the Final Four, becoming the first French team in 32 years to reach the European final.
 In the semi-final against favored Olympiacos, James had 17 points, 7 rebounds, 7 assists, leading the team to a 75–65 victory.
 In the final, however, Monaco lost 70–81 to Fenerbahçe to finish as runners-up, despite James adding 17 points and five rebounds.

 During the season, James was also recognised for his historical performance in the EuroLeague, as he was named to the All-25 EuroLeague Team, composed of the best twenty-five players in league history.

+2025–2026

+On November 21, 2025, James was suspended for three games after receiving two technical fouls being ejected during a French League game.
+On April 18, 2026, he was ejected during a league game against ASVEL Basket, once again receiving a three-game suspension.
+In the same month, he received a conditionally suspended one-game ban and a fine after being ejected during a 2026 EuroLeague Playoffs game against Olympiacos.

+Anadolu Efes (2026–present)

+On July 11, 2026, James signed with Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL).